NLnetLabs/routinator/source/manual-page.rst

                   without the extension *.tal* whereas the RIPE NCC Validator has a dedicated name for each.

+           jsonext
+                  The list is placed into a JSON object with a single element *roas* which contains an array of objects with four elements
+                  each: The autonomous system number of the network authorized to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*.

+                  Extensive information about the source of the object is given in the array *source*.
+Each item in that array is an object providing details of a source of the VRP.
+The object will have a type of roa if it was derived from a valid ROA object or exception if it was an assertion in a local exception file.

+                  For ROAs, *uri* provides the rsync URI of the ROA, *validity* provides the validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.

+                  For  assertions from local exceptions, *path* will provide the path of the local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.

+                  Please note that because of this additional information, output in :option:`jsonext` format will be quite large.

            openbgpd
                   Choosing this format causes Routinator to produce a roa- set configuration item for the OpenBGPD configuration.